acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 Your workspace represents an isolated environment where your molecules, molecule sets and other files related to your research are stored.

-You can have as many workspaces as needed, allowing you to work on multiple isolated projects.
-Each workspace has its own command history and corresponds with a directory stored in ~/openad/workspaces.
-OpenAD comes loaded with a default workspace called 'default'.
+Each workspace has its own command history and corresponds with a directory stored in ~/openad/workspaces, allowing you to work on multiple isolated projects at once.
+OpenAD comes loaded with a default workspace called 'default', and you can create as many additional workspaces as needed.

 To see how to work with workspaces: